Liouville field theory: Spectrum

 The reflection relation is responsible for the momentum taking values on a half-line, instead of a full line for a free theory.

 Liouville theory is unitary if and only if $c\in (1,+\infty)$.
 The spectrum of Liouville theory does not include a vacuum state.
 A vacuum state can be defined, but it does not contribute to operator product expansions.

 Fields and reflection relation

-In Liouville theory, primary fields are usually parametrized by their momentum rather than their conformal dimension, and denoted $V_\alpha(z)$.
+In Liouville theory, primary fields are usually parametrized by their momentum rather than their conformal dimension, and denoted $V_P(z)$.